Underrated Things to Do in San Francisco: The Top 12

 The Most Underrated Things to Do in San Francisco

 Well, there you have it, friends!
-Those are the top ten underrated things to do in San Francisco!
-Next time you visit, make sure to swap some of San Fran’s touristy icons out for some of these underrated places and sights.
-If you do that, you’re guaranteed to have an unforgettable trip!
+Those are twelve underrated things to do in San Francisco!
+Next time you visit, make sure to swap some of San Fran's touristy icons out for some of these underrated places and sights.
+If you do that, you're guaranteed to have an unforgettable trip!

 What do you think the most underrated things to do in San Francisco are?
 How many of these have you done?
 Which items haven't you heard of?
 Let us know in the comments below!